 For business travellers with their minds firmly on their personal fitness, some of our apartments (usually aparthotels), have on-site leisure facilities.
 It’s quite common to find a gym on-site with cardiovascular equipment, but depending on the property, some also feature swimming pools, saunas, spas and yoga rooms.

 A serviced apartment can include a washing machine, dishwasher, tumble drier, oven, hob, toaster, kettle, Hi-Fi, iPod dock, just about anything you’d want it to.
 Over 80% of serviced apartments now include wireless internet at no extra cost and premium television subscriptions such as Sky are increasingly common.
-There’s no limit to what a serviced apartment can include; there’s one in our portfolio that includes a supercar for you to use during your stay!
+Similarly, many apartments offer on-site parking which is a rarity in many central city locations.
+There’s no limit to what a serviced apartment can include; there’s one in our portfolio that includes a super-car for you to use during your stay!

 How Are Serviced Apartments Priced?